arminfro/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths and applications that'll be different on your particular machine.

+You may type `install-i3-gnome-flashback` to install i3-gnome combi.
+Otherwise use `i3` only.